 When you make the decision to start a water filtration program, you are presented with two options: 3 stage water filtration, or 5 stage reverse osmosis.
 What are the differences?
+Let’s take a look at reverse osmosis vs. filtration:

 This type of filtration is the base product for any customer that enjoys the taste of spring water.
 But, why is it called three-stage when only one filter is used?
 Good question.
 The sophistication of the filter performs the same duties as two carbon blocks and one sediment filter would.
 The filter that your water will go through is a compact, sanitary cartridge that delivers ultra-clear, fresh, premium drinking water.